The Global Facility provided trainings to SMEs at Shea Conference 2022

-Based on the needs of SMEs and local communities, the Global Facility works within five solution areas that will enhance SMEs and incorporate them into future economies.
+MSMEs need support to adapt to a rapidly-evolving economic reality such as green and sustainable business practices to get access to new markets and lower the barriers to capital.
+Based on the needs of MSMEs, the Global Facility works within three solution areas that will enhance MSMEs and incorporate them into future economies.
 The solution areas are: